matter-labs/era-contracts/docs/gateway/gateway.md

 The approach above does not only help in protecting Era, but also provides correct information for chains that are present in our ecosystem.
 For instance, if a chain claims to be a rollup, but allows changing the DA mode in any minute can not be considered secure for users.

-# Known issues

-- Migration is not yet fully thought through.
-While a system bootstrapped from scratch should work, some changes are still needed to ensure smooth migration of the ecosystem to the new design (especially when it comes to L1<>L2 token bridging, handling legacy deposits and withdrawals).
-- Inconsistency in using custom errors: right now in some places custom errors are used and in some the old string-based are used.

 ## L1<>L2 token bridging considerations

 - We have the L2SharedBridgeLegacy on chains that are live before the upgrade.
 This contract will keep on working, and where it exists it will also be used to: